plait-lab/edit-mirror/docs/installation.md

     edit-mirror

 in your terminal once installation has completed.
+(On Windows, you may need to run `bash edit-mirror` instead of just `edit-mirror`.)

 **We strongly recommend that you review the [documentation for our automated redactor tool](./redactor.md).**